Debunking Common Life Insurance Myths

 Many Americans do not purchase life insurance due to misconceptions about the product; they think it is too expensive, it is not right for their needs, or they do not understand the available options.

-Approximately 4 in 10 households without any life insurance would have immediate trouble paying living expenses if they were to lose their primary wage earner – up from 3 in 10 households last year – according to the 2017 Insurance Barometer Study by Life Happens and LIMRA.
+Approximately one-third of households without any life insurance would have immediate trouble paying living expenses if they were to lose their primary wage earner, according to the 2018 Insurance Barometer Study by Life Happens and LIMRA.

 More than half of the respondents to would feel the financial impact from the loss of their primary wage earner in just six months, and more than a third would feel the impact in a month or less.